-SECTION 4 COMMON PROVISIONS ON ENFORCEMENT
+COMMON PROVISIONS ON ENFORCEMENT

-Article 67 Information sharing system
+Information sharing system

-- 1. The Commission shall establish and maintain a reliable and secure information sharing system supporting communications between Digital Services Coordinators, the Commission and the Board. - 2.
+- The Commission shall establish and maintain a reliable and secure information sharing system supporting communications between Digital Services Coordinators, the Commission and the Board. - 2.
 The Digital Services Coordinators, the Commission and the Board shall use the information sharing system for all communications pursuant to this Regulation. - 3.
 The Commission shall adopt implementing acts laying down the practical and operational arrangements for the functioning of the information sharing system and its interoperability with other relevant systems.
 Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 70.

-Article 68 Representation
+Representation

-Without prejudice to Directive 2020/XX/EU of the European Parliament and of the Council, recipients of intermediary services shall have the right to mandate a body, organisation or association to exercise the rights referred to in Articles 17, 18 and 19 on their behalf, provided the body, organisation or association meets all of the following conditions:
+Without prejudice to Directive 2020/XX/EU of the European Parliament and of the Council, recipients of intermediary services shall have the right to mandate a body, organisation or association to exercise the rights conferred by this Regulationreferred to in Articles 17, 18 and 19 on their behalf, provided the body, organisation or association meets all of the following conditions:

-- (a) it operates on a not-for-profit basis; - (b) it has been properly constituted in accordance with the law of a Member State;
+- (a) it operates on a not-for-profit basis; - (b) it has been properly constituted in accordance with the law of a Member State; - (c) its statutory objectives include a legitimate interest in ensuring that this Regulation is complied with.